 So, what is a decibel, anyway?
-A decibel is a loudness unit that measures the intensity or energy of sound.
+A decibel, or dB for short, is a loudness unit that measures the intensity or energy of sound.
 Decibels represent the amount of air pressure created by sound itself, with higher intensity sounds correlating with a higher rate of perceived loudness.
 Generally speaking, a measurement of 0 dB is the smallest unit of sound that's perceptible by the human ear.

 In music production, you'll see decibels come up time and time again as a standard form of measurement.
 For instance, you'll find decibel measurements built into faders and the meters in your DAW .
 You can see the green bars indicating the loudness measured in dB in Ableton Live:

 The dark green represents the peak levels of the decibels while the light green showcases the average decibels within a section.